Connect with others who understand.

 Electric Wheelchairs

-Adaptive Tricycles
+Adaptive Bicycles or Tricycles

 Standing Assist Devices

 These devices come in a variety of forms, adapted for those who cannot stand independently, for those who can stand with some support, and for those who just need some assistance with rising.
-Some electric wheelchairs even feature integrated standing technology, which allows the user to propel themselves into the kitchen, for example, and then rise to a standing position in order to reach an item on a shelf or to use the counter for food preparation.
+Some electric wheelchairs even feature integrated standing technology, which allows the user to propel themselves into the kitchen, for example, and then rise to standing in order to reach an item on a shelf or to use the counter for food preparation.

 Assistive Technology for Communication